Trimark Pictures: Background

 interactive software and multimedia.
 Trimark Interactive's assets were sold to Graphix Zone in March 1997.

-In 2000, Trimark merged with Lions Gate Entertainment in which Amin became the single largest shareholder.
+In June 2000, Trimark was acquired by Lions Gate Entertainment for approximately $50 million in stock and cash including taking on $36 million in debt, with Amin becoming the single largest shareholder of Lions Gate.
+Trimark was folded into Lions Gate on March 12, 2001.

 In 2001, Mark Amin founded Sobini Films, and is its CEO.

 In late 2017, Lionsgate launched a channel for Roku streaming players using the Vidmark name and a modified variant of their late 1980s logo, with Lionsgate-owned movies, including some from the original Vidmark and Trimark, amongst the selection.